 Enterprise architects take a strategic approach to managing the interplay of applications and systems in large organizations.
 They work closely with Solution Architects, who take a more focused, tactical view of technical, information or business operations.

 We can liken this to a jigsaw puzzle.
 Enterprise architects concentrate on how all the pieces fit together.
-Solution Architects and Cloud Architects work on how a specific piece function to provide the required outcome.
+Solution Architects and Cloud Architects work on how a specific piece functions to provide the required outcome.
 This might include virtual machine configurations, network topologies, operations, process diagrams, and more.

 ABACUS supports these approaches and allows users to tailor diagrams and quickly switch between technical or business-friendly icons and styles.